wieslawsoltes/AvaloniaBook/Chapters/Chapter32.md

 - Expose the `Content` property to your native layer for dynamic view injection.
 - Bridge focus and input: e.g., WinForms host sets `TabStop` and forwards focus events to the Avalonia root.

+### MicroCom bridges for Windows interop

+Avalonia relies on [MicroCom](https://github.com/AvaloniaUI/MicroCom) to generate COM-compatible wrappers.
+When embedding on Windows (drag/drop, menus, Win32 interop):
+- Use `Avalonia.MicroCom.CallbackBase` as the base for custom COM callbacks; it handles reference counting and error reporting.
+- `OleDropTarget` and native menu exporters in `Avalonia.Win32` demonstrate wrapping Win32 interfaces without hand-written COM glue.
+- When exposing Avalonia controls to native hosts, keep MicroCom proxies alive for the lifetime of the host window to avoid releasing underlying HWND/IDispatch too early.

+You rarely need to touch MicroCom directly, but understanding it helps when diagnosing drag/drop or accessibility issues on Windows.

 ## 4. Remote rendering and previews

 Avalonia's remote protocol (`external/Avalonia/src/Avalonia.Remote.Protocol`) powers the XAML previewer and custom remoting scenarios.